 So how have I enjoyed my first three days in New Zealand?
 I haven’t.
 I’ve slept.
-While I did manage to squeeze in a dinner with Craig and Linda from the Indie Travel Podcast and a day at their friend’s wine party, I have pretty much slept the entire time here.
+While I did manage to squeeze in a dinner with Craig and Linda from the Indie Travel Podcast and a day at their friend’s wine party, I’ve pretty much slept the entire time here.
 I landed Friday and was in bed by 12:00.
-I woke up 30 minutes before the wine party on Saturday and was only awake for 5 hours on Sunday.
+I woke up 30 minutes before the wine party on Saturday and was only awake for five hours on Sunday.
 Today (Monday), I slept until noon.

 I’ve been a complete waste with only two more days left in Auckland and no sights seen except my pillow.
 Luckily, after three days of hell, the jetlag has begun to wear off.
 I have energy and an appetite again.
 Now, I can really see the city.